The Tree of Life — I (basic)

 Think about or draw out your family tree adding aunts, uncles, and cousins.
-(If you don't have siblings or cousins just draw a big family tree from your imagination.)
+The tree could look like the tree in Figure 1 (except that you would fill in the names of your relatives.)
+If you don't have siblings or cousins just draw a big family tree from your imagination.
 Based on your family tree, you can see that you are more closely related to your sister (or brother) than you are to your cousin; that is there are fewer "branches" separating you from your sister than there are separating you and your cousin.

 Now imagine that a biologist arrived at a big family reunion and had no idea who were sisters, cousins, aunts, uncles, etc. but tried to sort it out by how all of you look.
 Just based on how you look, would s/he be able to guess which of the two kids standing next to you is your sister and which is your cousin?
 In many families, the biologist may be able to make a pretty good guess based on your visible features (called your morphology), like number of arms/legs/eyes, hair color, nose shape, etc. (Notice that some of these morphological features are shared by all humans but that other features can be used to distinguish you from one another.)
 But this is not a fail-safe approach to determining familial relationships—as some people look more like their cousin than their sister, right?
 You could just use morphology to make a good guess.